plivo/plivo-node/README.md

 If you have the `0.4.1` version (a.k.a legacy) already installed, you may have to first uninstall it before installing the new version.

+For features in beta, use the beta branch:

+    $ npm install plivo@beta

 ## Getting started

 ### Authentication